Information on pet passports, microchipping, vaccination and routes for people bringing pet dogs, cats or ferrets into the UK.

 (2) Includes St Barthelemy and St Martin (French part of the island)

 There are no requirements for pets travelling directly between the UK and either the Channel Islands or the Isle of Man.
-Owners of pets entering the Channel Islands, Isle of Man or the Republic of Ireland from outside the UK should contact the appropriate authorities in those countries for advice on approved routes and any other requirements.
+Owners of pets entering the Channel Islands or, Isle of Man outside the UK should contact the appropriate authorities in those countries for advice on approved routes and any other requirements.

 For Isle of Man visit the Isle of Man government website.